evanafonseka/New-M8s-Network/README.md

 Designed an API to include:
 - Adding friends
 - Removing friends
-- Listing Friends of friends. eg Bob  “friend of a friend”  is [“Fred”]
+- Listing Friends of friends. eg Bob  “friend of a friend” is `[“Fred”]`

 ## Solution
 - Please see `NewFriend.py` that handles the transformation of the string and returns the output as json
-- Data structure used was a hashset: `name_keeper` for memory purposes, with the assumption that more names will be input
+- Data structure used is a hashset: `name_keeper` for memory purposes, with the assumption that more names will be input
-- Therefore, a list will not be "efficient" especially when searching for *friends of friends*
+- Therefore, a list would not be efffective especially when searching for *friends of friends*
 - Please see `NewFriendsNetwork.postman_collection.json` for example requests to speak to the API

 ## How to Run